greenimpala/backbone-list/README.md

 ## API

-The following attributes can be `set` on folder and file models.
+The following attributes can be `set` on list nodes.

-* `title`: File or folder name.
+* `title`: The nodes name.
-* `onClick`: A function to be executed when an item is clicked.
-Passed the model of the clicked item as a paramter.
+* `onClick`: A function to be executed when a node is clicked.
+Passed the model of the clicked item as a parameter.
 * `visible`: A boolean denoting whether to collapse or show the node.
-Only applicable to folders.
+Only applicable to composites.
 Default is `true`.
-* `editable`: A boolean denoting whether the item can be edited.
+* `editable`: A boolean denoting whether the node can be edited.
 Default is `false`.

 ## Serializing For Storage